maxgomes92/mobile-app-version/README.md

 This small library fetches HTML page from Play Store and App Store, parses and returns your app version.

-This is useful when in your hybrid app you want find out if the running version is or not the latest so you can prompt a message suggesting an update.
+This is useful when in your hybrid app you want to find out if the running version is not the latest so you can prompt a message suggesting an update.

 ## Install